Relative transverse activity as a probe of collectivity-like long-range correlations in pp collisions at $\sqrt{s}=13$ TeV: Introduction

-In pp collisions, particle production arises from the simultaneous interplay of hard partonic scatterings and multiple soft and semi-soft processes, including MPI, initial- and final-state radiation, beam-beam remnants, and CR, resulting in a substantial contribution from underlying-event (UE) activity.
-These soft and semi-soft QCD processes govern particle production at low transverse momentum ($p_{\rm T}$), the regime where collectivity-like effects are most likely to manifest.
-Consequently, correlation measurements performed with controlled UE activity are essential for a reliable interpretation of the observed long-range, collective-like signatures and for disentangling the underlying physics mechanisms responsible for their emergence in pp collisions.
-The relative transverse activity, $R_{\rm T}$, has been proposed as a robust event classifier \cite{martin2016probing}, capable of distinguishing events characterized by enhanced UE activity from those predominantly driven by hard scattering processes.
-By providing a normalized, event-by-event measure of UE activity, $R_{\rm T}$ facilitates systematic comparisons across event classes with varying relative contributions from soft and hard particle-production mechanisms.
+In pp collisions, particle production results from both the primary hard partonic scattering and softer QCD processes collectively referred to as the underlying event (UE).
+The UE encompasses processes such as MPI, initial- and final-state radiation, beam-beam remnants, and CR, all of which contribute substantially to the overall event activity.
+These soft and semi-soft QCD processes dominate particle production at low transverse momentum ($p_{\rm T}$), the kinematic region where collectivity-like signatures are most likely to manifest.
+Consequently, correlation measurements performed within well-defined UE samples are essential for a reliable interpretation of the observed long-range, collectivity-like signatures and for disentangling the underlying physics mechanisms responsible for their emergence in small collision systems.
+The relative transverse activity, $R_{\rm T}$, has been proposed as a robust event classifier~\cite{martin2016probing} to quantify the UE activity in pp collisions.
+By selecting events according to their $R_{\rm T}$ values, one can systematically investigate how correlation structures evolve with increasing UE activity, thereby providing insights into the interplay between hard scattering and soft QCD processes in shaping the observed correlation patterns.

-In this work, we present a simulation study of the $R_2$ and $P_2$ correlation functions in pp collisions at $\sqrt{s}$ = 13 TeV using the PYTHIA 8 event generator, where events are classified according to their relative transverse activity ($R_{\rm T}$) in order to investigate how the CI and CD correlation structures evolve as a function of increasing UE activity.
-The analysis focuses on final-state charged hadrons within $|\eta| < 0.8$ and $0.2 < p_{\rm T} < 2.0$~GeV/$c$, a kinematic region predominantly governed by soft and semi-soft QCD processes.
-Particular emphasis is placed on the possible emergence of long-range correlation structures in the $R_{2}$ and $P_{2}$ correlators, as well as on the evolution of their near-side peak widths with increasing UE activity.
-The differential behavior of their charge-independent (CI) and charge-dependent (CD) components along the longitudinal ($\Delta\eta$) and transverse ($\Delta\varphi$) directions is further exploited to probe the underlying particle-production mechanisms.
+In this work, we present a PYTHIA~8 simulation study of the $R_2$ and $P_2$ correlation functions in pp collisions at $\sqrt{s}=13$~TeV, with events classified by $R_{\rm T}$.
+The analysis targets final-state charged hadrons within $|\eta| < 0.8$ and $0.2 < p_{\rm T} < 2.0$~GeV/$c$.
+We examine the possible emergence of long-range structures in the $R_{2}$ and $P_{2}$ correlators and the evolution of their near-side peak widths with $R_{\rm T}$.
+The results provide a non-hydrodynamic baseline for interpreting collectivity-like signatures in small-system measurements at the LHC and offer insights into the role of UE activity in shaping two-particle correlations in pp collisions.